-Companies conducting agricultural and cattle-related activities also have a different taxation treatment because they are subject to income tax based on gross revenues calculated on progressive tariffs from 1 per cent to 1.8 per cent if their products are destined for local consumption and of 1.3 per cent to 2 per cent if the products are exported, provided the goods are not subject to industrial transformation.
+Companies conducting agricultural and cattle-related activities also have a different taxation treatment because they are subject to income tax based on gross revenues calculated on progressive tariffs from 1 per cent to 1.8 per cent if their products are destined for local consumption and of 1.3 per cent to 2 per cent if the products are exported, provided that the goods are not subject to industrial transformation.
 Flower producers are not included in this special regimen.
 The market prices of the product are the bases to calculate the gross revenue.

 All company revenues and earnings are subject to income tax in Ecuador, except income obtained abroad if it was taxed abroad unless such income is obtained in tax havens.
-Under specific tax treaties implemented to avoid double taxation, including the Andean Community of Nations regulations on double taxation, source-of-income principles on income taxation are applicable.
+Under specific tax treaties implemented to avoid double taxation, including the Andean Community of Nations (CA) regulations on double taxation, source-of-income principles on income taxation are applicable.

-Under the general taxation structure, all expenses directly incurred to obtain, maintain and increase revenues by the company are deductible provided that they are shown in legally approved invoices, and if such expenses were incurred for payments abroad, a withholding income tax of 22 per cent is withheld.
+Under the general taxation structure, all expenses directly incurred to obtain, maintain and increase revenues by the company are deductible provided that they are shown in legally approved invoices and, if such expenses were incurred for payments abroad, a withholding income tax of 22 per cent is withheld.

-Generally, 20 years' amortisation is applicable to buildings and constructions, while three to five years' amortisation is applicable to movable property, although under specific conditions, faster amortisation might be applied considering the obsolescence of the assets, while amortisation of investments, including pre-operational investments, is five years.
+Generally, 20 years' amortisation is applicable to buildings and constructions, while three to five years' amortisation is applicable to movable property, although under specific conditions, faster amortisation might be applied considering the obsolescence of the assets.
+Amortisation of investments, including pre-operational investments, is five years.
 Intangibles are amortised over 20 years.
 However, under international accounting standards rules, companies may establish their own amortisation and depreciation rates according to the effective life of each asset.
 Amortisation of 100 per cent is provided for the acquisition of equipment destined to improve clean production, the generation of renewable energy or reduction of environmental harm.